Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

-The Best and Worst of Johnny Depp
+The Mysterious Johnny Depp

 Johnny Depp: the man, the myth, the mystery, the legend.
 Johnny has gone from teen heartthrob to one of the most versatile and well-known actors in history.
 What are his best films?
 Did he even have any bad ones?
 Below I will list the top five and worst 5 of Johnny Depp's films, and I will also include a complete filmography with my ratings of each film.

 Here are his five best films:

 - Finding Neverland (2004)

 - Pirates of the Caribbean: The Curse of the Black Pearl (2003)